 Holly Galbraith, how important is food tourism in Australia?

 Food tourism is an essential pillar for many destinations across Australia.
 We know that people will travel for food, and visitors actively seek out memorable food experiences.
 From an economic viewpoint, 2016 saw tourists spend more than $21 billion on food, wine and brewery experiences across Australia and those figures are predicted to grow.
 So, food tourism is essential for attracting visitors, getting them to part with their money and contributing to them having an amazing holiday or stay.

-You have culinary tourism conference, Destination Food launching on May 21.
+You have a culinary tourism conference, Destination Food, launching on May 21, 2019.
 What can people expect?